-The Florence Biennale is glad to announce that the International “Leonardo da Vinci” Lifetime Achievement Award will be give to the American graphic designer Paula Scher and, in memoriam, to the Italian fashion designers Ferruccio e Wanda Ferragamo.
+The Florence Biennale is glad to announce that the International “Leonardo da Vinci” Lifetime Achievement Award will be give to Elsa Peretti, jewellery designer (Tiffany & Co.); the graphic designer Paula Scher (Pentagram, New York); and, in memoriam, to the Italian fashion designers Ferruccio e Wanda Ferragamo.

 On the occasion of the Florence Biennale 2019 the official catalogue of the Florence Biennale, published by Rubbettino Editore, contains color images and informations about all participating artists and designers.
 The volume will be distributed in Italy through Messaggerie Libri, Amazon.it, and the most important book fairs (such as those held in Bologna, Turin, Rome, and Frankfurt).
 Copies of the volume will also be sent to Italian libraries in London, Paris, Berlin, Madrid and other European cities.
 Furthermore, the FB Catalogue will be made available at the bookshops of the Venice Biennale, Triennale di Milano, and Artefiera Bologna as well as in the museums of Padua, Bologna, Florence, Rome, and Verona.